jxrchan/LinkedOut/README.md

 <h1 align="center">LinkedOut Job Portal</h1>

 # OverView
 Linkedout is a job portal application built using the MERN stack (MongoDB, Express.js, React.js, Node.js).
-It connects job seekers and employers, offering functionalities for job posting, applying for job directly through the platform and more.
+Our Project is designed to bridge the gap between job seekers and employers, providing a seemless experience for both parties.
+Job Seekers can apply for job directly through the platforms and check which which job they have already applied for.
+Employers can post, update,remove job listings, view applicants and their resumes.

 For project planning and progress, visit our public board [here](https://trello.com/b/jukg9IGY/project-3)